tom-90/0LAUK0-card-robot/README.md

 The rules:
 * Playing card with rank 0, the "joker" => This is a "pestkaart", which means the next player needs to take new playing cards from the playing stack.
                                             In the case of a Joker, the next player needs to take 5 new playing cards from the playing stack.
-* Playing card with rank 1, the "ace" => There is no special rule for this card.
+* Playing card with rank 1, the "ace" => When this card is played, the direction of play reverses.
 * Playing card with rank 2 => This is a "pestkaart", which means the next player needs to take new playing cards from the playing stack.
                               In the case of a playing card with the rank 2, the next player needs to take 2 new playing cards from the playing stack.
 * Playing card with rank 3 => There is no special rule for this card.